JovaniPink/alpha-vantage/README.md

 This is a repo using Tableau's Web Data Connector to pull in stock data from Alpha Vantage.

 Alpha Vantage offers free stock APIs in JSON and CSV formats for realtime and historical equity, forex, cryptocurrency data and over 50 technical indicators.
-I choose to use Alpha Vantage's API service: https://www.alphavantage.co/ with an example focusing the on the time series weekly data of gamestop (GME) https://www.alphavantage.co/documentation/#weekly
+I choose to use Alpha Vantage's API service: https://www.alphavantage.co/ with an example focusing the on the time series weekly data of GameStop (GME) https://www.alphavantage.co/documentation/#weekly

 You must have a proper Alpha Vantage API key.
 You could claim your free API key at <a target="_blank" rel="noopener noreferrer" href="https://www.alphavantage.co/support/#api-key">free API key</a>.
 Now you have access to making calls to get your data right away.
 Here’s the link to their <a target="_blank" rel="noopener noreferrer" href="https://www.alphavantage.co/documentation/">documentation</a>.